Periodic localized traveling waves in the two-dimensional suspension bridge equation

 This extended profile $u$ then constitutes, via~\eqref{eq:travwaveansatz}, a periodic traveling wave solution of~\eqref{eq:waveeq} on $\mathbb{R} \times [-L_2,L_2]$ satisfying Neumann boundary conditions in the $X_2$-direction.

 In this paper, we develop a computer-assisted method for proving existence of solutions to \eqref{eq:SBeq} with boundary conditions \eqref{eq:SBBC}.
 An example of the type of result we obtain is stated in Theorem \ref{thm:examplesol} and illustrated in Figure~\ref{fig:examplesol}.
-The method yields an explicit approximation of a localized traveling wave, together with an also explicit and very small error bound on the distance between the proven solution and the depicted approximation.
+The method yields an explicit approximation of a \textit{periodically localized} traveling wave, i.e., periodic in the $X_1$-direction and localized in space when viewed on a fundamental domain of periodicity, together with an also explicit and very small error bound on the distance between the proven solution and the depicted approximation.

 \begin{theorem} For $c=1.1$ and $L=(50,40)$, there exists a solution $\hat{u}$ to \eqref{eq:SBeq} with boundary conditions \eqref{eq:SBBC} such that $\|\hat{u} - \bar{u}\|_\infty \leq 4\cdot10^{-8}$, where $\bar{u}$ is the numerical approximation visualized in Figure \ref{fig:examplesol}.
 The finitely many non-vanishing Fourier-cosine coefficients of $\bar{u}$ can be found in the code at~\cite{github}. \end{theorem}